 I started writing articles for the Master Gardener newsletter that is sent out monthly to local Master Gardeners.
 Writing didn’t come easily to me, but I kept at it.

-A sister-in-law encouraged me to start a blog to reach a broader audience.
+I decided to start a blog to reach a broader audience.
 I don’t think I understood how much work it would entail, but blogging has pushed me to continually learn new things, practice them in my own garden, and then share what I’ve learned here on the blog.

 Nothing beats the feeling of heading out to the garden to gather much of what my family eats.
 Vegetables, fruits, and herbs from my garden are picked almost daily.
 We eat them fresh, and I also preserve harvests by canning, drying, and freezing.